 Most banks are able to initiate an overseas transfer, but they tend to be the most expensive option.
-For small transfers, the familiarity and ease of using your local bank can be worth the fees and unfavourable exchange rate, but for a large money transfer, you’ll see a noticeable chunk taken from your transfer.
+For small transfers, the familiarity and ease of using your local bank can be worth the fees and unfavorable exchange rate, but for large transfers, you’ll see a noticeable cut taken from your transfer.

 - You already trust your bank with your money.

-- You can initiate the transfer online, in person or by phone.
+- You can typically initiate the transfer online, in-person or by phone.

 - You don’t have to trust any companies with your money.